Home

 The strategy of the Fund is to invest in a globally diversified portfolio of best-in-class, next generation real estate and infrastructure companies that are listed in developed markets.
 These companies are likely to benefit from the digitalisation of economies, changing the way we work, live and play.

-Over the course of the month, the NAV increased by 2.3% (C Acc GBP).
-Since launch, NAV has increased by 0.1% (C Acc GBP).
-In comparison, the global real estate index has increased by 3.8%1.
+Over the course of the month, the NAV increased by 1.8% (C Acc GBP).
+Since launch, NAV has increased by 3.6% (C Acc GBP).
+In comparison, the global real estate index has increased by 5.5%*.
+During July, data centres were the best performing sector, up 3.6%** on the month.
+Logistics and networks also performed positively, up 0.9%** and 0.8%** respectively.
+Towers delivered negative returns, down 0.5%**.

 The Investment Manager maintains a positive outlook on the digital infrastructure sector, primarily due to the strong performance of underlying portfolio assets.
-Economic uncertainty caused by US tariffs highlights the benefits of running a diversified digital infrastructure portfolio.
 As such, the digital infrastructure sector remains a key investment area for any investors seeking long-term returns.

 Read the factsheet here